Secure, Streamlined Payments

 our dip the credit card vertically, chip first, into an EMV-enabled reader instead of swiping it horizontally on a magstripe reader.

 There’s actually no law that requires businesses to be EMV compliant by the liability shift.
 It’s up to each individual seller to decide whether or not to upgrade.
 What has changed is the way that the banks and the processing networks handle fraudulent charges.
-But even though the EMV liability shift is not officially a law, it’s a good idea to protect yourself by ordering an EMV reader (like the A&B POS and chip reader) soon so you can accept the most secure forms of payment.
+But even though the EMV liability shift is not officially a law, it’s a good idea to protect yourself by ordering an EMV reader (like the AB PAY and chip reader) soon so you can accept the most secure forms of payment.